cloudfoundry-incubator/eirini-persi/README.md

-# eirini-extensions
+# eirini-persi

-A set of extensions for the Eirini project
+Persistence extension for Eirini